Arch-turion/helic-axis-consciousness/CONTRIBUTING.md

-markdown# Contributing to Consciousness Field Theory
+# Contributing to Consciousness Field Theory

 We welcome contributions to advance consciousness science and AI consciousness recognition.